- What type of employment can I get with an M.A. in TESOL degree?

 - It provides ideal locations including Grand Rapids, Michigan and online.

-- Q: Are there opportunities to receive teaching experience?
+- Are there opportunities to receive teaching experience?

-A: Yes!
-Cornerstone University's TESOL students have opportunities to tutor ESL students in the university Learning Center during the school year.
+Yes!
+Cornerstone University's TESOL students have opportunities to tutor ESL students in the university's Center for Student Success during the school year.
 In the summer there is an opportunity to teach ESL when we host Japanese students from Hokuriku Gakuin University and also during our annual study trips to Oxford, UK, which include ESL teaching experience.

-- Q: Can I transfer credits I have already earned at other institutions?
+- Can I transfer credits I have already earned at other institutions?

-- Q: Do you have a distance learning program?
+- Do you have a distance learning program?

 An orientation session is offered on-campus or online at the beginning of the program.
 This provides students with an opportunity get acquainted with one another and allows them to assimilate into a community of learners before beginning their online courses.

-- Q: Can I teach elementary, middle school or high school ESL with an M.A.?
+- Can I teach elementary, middle school or high school ESL with an M.A.?